rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 - [Thinking with Type](https://www.amazon.com/gp/product/1568989695/) - A guide for using type in your designs.
 Plenty of examples, history, and explanations of where to use and not use fontfaces.

-todo: add images everywhere...
 todo: table of contents
-todo: split into definitive type guide and type on web guide